nvsnkv/NVs.Probe/readme.md

 * `client_id` - MQTT Client Identifier;
 * `broker` - the hostname or IP address of MQTT broker;
 * `user` - username used for authentication on MQTT broker;
-* `password` - password used for authentication on MQTT broker;
+* `password` - password used for authentication on MQTT broker.

 Following parameters are optional:
 * `port` - port number of MQTT broker.
 Default is 1883;
 * `retries_count` - count of attempts to reconnect to MQTT broker in case of connectivity issues.
 Application would not try to reconnect if this parameter is not provided. `retries_interval` must be provided together with this setting.
 If defined, the value should be positive;
 * `retries_interval` - Base interval between attempts to reconnect to MQTT broker.
 Must be defined if `retries_count` is set.
 Must not be defined otherwise.

 ### Logging
 Applicaion uses [Serilog](https://serilog.net/) to produce logs.
-Logging configuration is set up in `probe.settings.json` file.
+Logging configuration is set up in `probe.serilog.logging.yaml` file.

 ## Development notes
 ### Automated tests